Finite Element Method using ANSYS

 Certificate and Digital Badge: A Certificate and a FEM using ANSYS Practitioner Digital Badge will be issued to students who pass the exam.

-Stackable Credential: Combine this course with the PDE1801 (Finite Element Method (FEM) August 27, 2018 and you will receive a FEM + FEM using ANSYS Professional Badge.
+Stackable Credential (see below for discounts): Combine this course with the "Intro to FEM" course and you will receive a FEM + FEM using ANSYS Professional Badge.

 Who can take this course: This course is intended for all engineers, professionals and students.